Weldmicheal/ttm4175/a3/lab.md

 Extend the system with the Button and the Buzzer, and add an LED.
 The LED should light up whenever the button is pressed, together with the buzzer.
 Take a screenshot of the application, and explain how it works.

+Hint:

+* You can easily duplicate building blocks by selecting them in the Blocks view, right-click and select *Duplicate...*

 **Task 3:**
 Use the Morse Timer block.
 It meassures the length of the signals.
 Build an application that prints out a `.` and `-` for each sign.